-Options for appeal are sufficient as they currently stand in GCNSW's view.
+Options for appeal are sufficient as they currently stand in the view of Dubbo GRC.
 However, the cost to undertake an appeal is significant.
 When weighed up against income generated from the industry, most participants choose not to exercise their right to appeal.
 In our experience this is important in cases around positives linked to animal husbandry or inadvertent contamination.
 Participants will often incur the suspension instead of appealing.

 The action of suspension also has a significant impact on the participant and their greyhounds.
 There have been several occasions where participants have had to transfer custody for greyhounds while under suspension, and ultimately those greyhounds and owner have not returned to the kennel.
-It is for this reason GCNSW intends to pursue strongly the review of thresholds on prohibited substances at the forth coming National Rules Review.
+It is for this reason Dubbo GRC intends to pursue strongly the review of thresholds on prohibited substances at the forth coming National Rules Review.